-93 percent of undergraduate students at the College receive some form of financial aid.
+93 percent of undergraduate students at the University receive some form of financial aid.

-Last academic year $13.5 million in scholarships and grants were awarded to our undergraduate students.
-At the Mount, the average full-time freshman receives $16,851 in aid.
+Last academic year $13.8 million in scholarships and grants were awarded to our undergraduate students.
+At the Mount, the average full-time freshman receives $13,288 in scholarship and grant funds.

 Graduate tuition varies depending on the program that interests you.